solo-io/gloo/docs/content/guides/traffic_management/destination_selection/path_matching/_index.md

 ## Regex Matching {#regex}

 Regex matching provides the most flexibility when using path matching, but it also adds complexity.
 Be sure to fully test your regex expressions before using them in production.
-Let's create a route that uses a regex matcher to match any path of five characters in the set `[a-z]`.

 {{% notice note %}}
 The complexity of the regex is constrained by the regex engine's "program size" setting.
 If your regex is too complex, you may need to adjust the `regexMaxProgramSize` field in the [GlooOptions section of your Settings resource]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk/#gloooptions" %}}).
 {{% /notice %}}

+### Regex Example 1: Match Precise Count of Characters

+Let's create a route that uses a regex matcher to match any path of five characters in the set `[a-z]`.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/pathmatch_regexcreate.mp4"  type="video/mp4">